- Reviewed: 8 September 2022, 15:13 NZST

 New Zealanders in Pakistan are advised to exercise extreme caution in public places, maintain very high levels of personal security awareness and take all possible security precautions to protect their safety.
+Discuss security issues with tour providers or business partners before travelling.
 We recommend monitoring the media and local information sources for new information on potential threats to safety and security.
 You should follow the advice of the local authorities and keep a low profile.

 There is a significant threat of kidnapping throughout Pakistan, especially in Balochistan and Khyber-Pakhtunkhwa.
 Foreigners are particularly at risk.
 Foreign nationals have been kidnapped in the past and killed or held captive for long periods of time.
 On 17 April 2021, two foreign nationals were kidnapped in Lahore.

 New Zealanders in Pakistan are advised to seek professional security advice and ensure appropriate personal security measures are in place at all times.
 Travel routes and times should be varied and the use of public transport should be avoided.

 The Pakistan military is conducting ongoing operations against militant groups within Pakistan, largely in the Khyber-Pakhtunkhwa province.
-We strongly advise against all travel to areas where there are reports of militant or military activity.
+We strongly advise that New Zealanders do not travel to areas where there are reports of militant or military activity.

 New Zealanders in Pakistan should also be aware that any increase in violence between Pakistani security forces and militant groups or terrorists is likely to increase the possibility of reprisal terrorist attacks, which may not be limited to the geographic area of confrontation.

 Violent crime, including armed car-jacking, assault and robbery, occurs in many parts of Pakistan, particularly in Karachi, Balochistan, rural Sindh and Khyber-Pakhtunkhwa.
 There is a high level of lawlessness in some of these areas.
+Petty crime such as bag snatching, passport theft and pickpocketing occurs and is common in tourist areas, in larger cities and on public transport.
+We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.